biospectrabysequencing/gbs_rmd/README.md

 Run all
 ============

-You can run teh whole pipeline by calling the run_all.R script in the main directory.
+You can run the whole pipeline by calling the `run_all.R` script in the main directory.
 Might not be advisable at this stage though.

 ```
 ## Cloning the repository